I believe that acupuncture should be

 What happens when I first come for a treatment?

-After the consultation, I’ll leave the room to give you some privacy so that you can undress, keeping your underwear on, and then snuggle up comfy and warm under the sheet and blanket on the couch.
+I’ll leave the room to give you some privacy so that you can undress, keeping your underwear on, and then snuggle up comfy and warm under the sheet and blanket on the couch.
 If you do not want to get undressed, just let me know, I can instead choose points around your clothes.
+You'll remain covered over during your treatment with only body parts exposed which need to be.
+I have extra covers for draping.

-I may feel your pulses.
-Traditional acupuncturists practise ‘pulse reading’ of both wrists, as each slightly different pulse position tells me about a different meridian in your body and whether it is weak or strong.
+If you are coming for a holistic traditional acupuncture treatment, I will feel your pulses at your wrists.
+Traditional acupuncturists practise ‘pulse reading’ of both wrists, as each slightly different pulse position tells us about a different meridian in your body and whether it is weak or strong.
+I may also look at your tongue.
 I piece this information together with everything else to choose points.

 Receiving Acupuncture, what does it feel like?

 This is the important part… did I feel that I 'got' the point, did you ‘feel’ it?
 Did it feel like a tingle or a rush or a tiny sting?
-Did we get the point?
-If not, I'll do it again.
-Because believe it or not, if the point is missed, the patient sometimes doesn’t feel it at all.
+If not, I'll do it again with a fresh sterile single-use needle.
+Because believe it or not, if the point is missed, the client sometimes doesn’t feel it at all.

-If I am working with Traditional Aupuncture with you, I am looking for the bang centre of the acupuncture point.
-If you imagine a dart board, I am looking for that bullseye; a 2mm diameter spot that will maximise that point.
+If I am working with Traditional Acupuncture with you, I am looking for the bang centre of the acupuncture point.
+If you imagine a teeny-tiny dart board, I am looking for that bullseye; the spot that will maximise that point.
 For me, this is very important.
 After the point is in you are likely to immediately forget it’s even in there, it’s over in a flash.
 You may feel it buzzing or feel interesting sensations around your body, or you may feel nothing.

-After your acupuncture points are in and working away in you can just lie there and relax.
+After your acupuncture points are in and working away, you can just relax.
 Feel free to snooze!
 I may ask you some more questions.
-I may ask if you’d like some neck message, and if so I’ll sit behind your head and put my hands under your neck and do some gentle muscle release here.

 What happens at subsequent treatments?

-These last up to an hour, we’ll always begin with a mini consultation where you can update me, and then you’ll have your treatment.
+These last 50 minutes to an hour, we’ll always begin with a mini consultation where you can update me, and then you’ll have your treatment.
 Relax and enjoy.

 How many treatments will I need?